-Purchasing your new ski poles is a big investment, and should not be underrated.
-Ski poles are the second most important piece of equipment (behind the boot) and your only piece of equipment that you physically hold onto, swing and lift.
+Purchasing new ski poles is a big investment, and should not be underrated.
+Ski poles are the second most important piece of equipment (behind the boot) and the only piece of equipment that you physically hold onto, swing, and lift.
 If you do the math, at the polling rate of 30 per minute, 1,800 per hour (X2 for two poles) using our XC Signature, compared to the average high-end pole in its class, you’ll lift 2.07 pounds less weight per minute.
-In a 50k marathon (with a three hour average), that’s 372.6 less weight to lift!
+In a 50k marathon (with a three-hour average), that’s 372.6 less weight to lift!
 That’s a lot less weight to lift during a race, and that’s why your decision is so important!

-The most important shaft properties to your ski poles are the overall weight, swing weight, stiffness and strength.
+The most important shaft properties of your ski poles are the overall weight, swing weight, stiffness, and strength.
 Swing weight refers to the pendulum motion of a pole as it is swinging forward against your directional path.
 The stiffer the pole, the more of your energy goes into forward movement and less into bending the pole.
 Strength refers to the durability of the pole.

-Most name brand ski poles are made in China, using the same +20 year old technology, many under the same roof.
-Our poles do not use the ancient Chinese method of constructing carbon, we have developed our own in a way we align the fibers to achieve premium strength in all directions.
-Besides, when’s the last time you or anyone you know purchased something BECAUSE it was made in China?
-When you directly compare our USA made poles in weight, stiffness, and retail price with the Chinese, you’ll see we’re selling at an average of $150 less and offering a 2-year warranty!
+Most name-brand ski poles are made in China using the same 20-year-old-plus technology; many under the same roof.
+Our poles do not use the ancient Chinese method of constructing carbon.
+We have developed our own way in which we align the fibers to achieve premium strength in all directions.
+Besides, when is the last time you or anyone you know purchased something BECAUSE it was made in China?
+When you directly compare our USA-made poles in weight, stiffness, and retail price with the Chinese, you’ll see we’re selling at an average of $150 less and offering a two-year warranty!
 Why shouldn’t you choose our poles?